stared/stared.github.io/content/blog/2024/11/dont-use-cosine-similarity/index.md

 Midas turned everything he touched into gold.
 Data scientists turn everything into vectors.
 We do it for a reason - as gold is the language of merchants, vectors are the language of AI[^1].

-These vectors, called embeddings, are insanely useful.
-They allow us to see similarities between objects in ways that would make Pythagoras proud.
 We have [word2vec](https://p.migdal.pl/blog/2017/01/king-man-woman-queen-why), [node2vec](https://snap.stanford.edu/node2vec/), [food2vec](https://jaan.io/food2vec-augmented-cooking-machine-intelligence/), [game2vec](https://github.com/warchildmd/game2vec), and if you can name it, someone has probably turned it into a vec.
-If not yet, it's your turn.
+If not yet, it's your turn!

 When we work with raw IDs, we're blind to relationships.
 Take the words "know" and "knows" - to a computer, they might as well be "xkcd42" and "banana".
-But with vectors, we unlock a multidimensional wonderland of relationships.
-For words, these dimensions might represent part of speech, tense, gender, and countless subtle semantic features.
-We can even visualize these magical mappings using techniques like PCA or t-SNE.
+But with vectors, we can define a distance between them.

 **queen kind image**

 This isn't just theoretical - embeddings are so captivating that my most popular blog post remains [king - man + woman = queen; but why?](https://p.migdal.pl/blog/2017/01/king-man-woman-queen-why).

-The journey of turning sentences into vectors has come a long way, from humble bag-of-words beginnings through LSTM networks, to today's Large Language Models.
-Modern LLMs are so powerful at this that they can capture the essence of text without any fine-tuning.
+Modern Large Language Models (LLMs) are so powerful at this that they can capture the essence of text without any fine-tuning.
 In fact, recent research shows these embeddings are almost as revealing as the original text - see Morris et al., [Text Embeddings Reveal (Almost) As Much As Text](https://arxiv.org/abs/2310.06816), (2023).

 Let's look at three sentences: